Nyxvectar/dotfiles/README.md

   - Note that `nix.configuration` retains `kb_layout = us`, as my layout customization occurs at the hardware level, not in software configuration

 > [!NOTE]
 > This setup uses Dae and Daed proxy.
 If you don't need the eBPF core feature or related options, you can safely ignore them.
-They're imported in `./flake.nix`
+They're imported in `./flake.nix` and './imports/services.nix'

 > [!WARNING]
 > `substituters = lib.mkForce [];` had been set in `./imports/env.nix` due to I am keen on compiling.